Lead-XD/cm2-worker/README.md

-    process.env.REDIS_COMMAND_QUEUE!, // name of the queue on which the worker will listen for jobs process.env.WORKER_TOKEN_SECRET!, // the jwt token for authenticating the worker with CM2 openapi process.env.CM2_MONGODB_URI!, // the URI of the CM2 MongoDB database +process.env.REDIS_PORT!, // the port on which Redis is running process.env.REDIS_HOST! // the host on which Redis is running );
+    process.env.REDIS_COMMAND_QUEUE!, // name of the queue on which the worker will listen for jobs process.env.WORKER_TOKEN_SECRET!, // the jwt token for authenticating the worker with CM2 openapi process.env.CM2_MONGODB_URI!, // the URI of the CM2 MongoDB database process.env.REDIS_URL!, // the URL of the Redis database );

 const foo = async (commandCTX: CommandContext,data:CommandExecutionData) => {